mwvgroup/Photometric-Classification/README.md

 # SDSS-Classification

 This project applies the photometric classification technique from González-Gaitan 2014 on SDSS data to identify peculiar Type Ia Supernovae (SNe Ia).
+DES data is also considered, but is not a primary objective.

 ## Todo:
 - SNCosmo will raise occasional warnings about poor fits, bad S/N, and dropped bands.
 These warnings are currently being logged but otherwise ignored and need to be handled correctly.